CartoDB/documentation/app/content/analytics-toolbox-snowflake/sql-reference/data.md

 **Input parameters**

-* `grid_type`: Type of grid: "h3", "quadkey", "s2" or "geohash".
+* `grid_type`: Type of grid: "h3", "quadbin", "s2" or "geohash".
-* `input_query`: `VARCHAR` query to be enriched; this query must produce valid grid indices for the selected grid type in a column of the proper type (VARCHAR for h3 or geohash, and INT for quadkey or s2).
+* `input_query`: `VARCHAR` query to be enriched; this query must produce valid grid indices for the selected grid type in a column of the proper type (VARCHAR for h3 or geohash, and INT8 for quadbin or s2).
 It can include additional columns with data associated with the grid cells that will be preserved.
 A qualified table name can be given as well.
 * `input_index_column`: `VARCHAR` name of a column in the query that contains the grid indices.
 * `data_query`: `VARCHAR` query that contains both a geography column and the columns with the data that will be used to enrich the polygons provided in the input query.
 All rows in the table must contain the same kind of geometry (points/lines/polygons) in the geography column.
 * `data_geography_column`: `VARCHAR` name of the GEOGRAPHY column provided in the `data_query`.